-The Brooklyn Borough President held a public hearing on this application (C 170070 ZMK) and the application for the related action (N 170071 ZRK) on March 2, 2017, and on March 20, 2017 issued a recommendation to approve the application with the following conditions:
+The Brooklyn Borough President held a public hearing on this application (N 170071 ZRK) and the application for the related action (C 170070 ZMK) on March 2, 2017, and on March 20, 2017 issued a recommendation that the City Planning Commission and City Council approve this application with conditions.
+A summary of the Borough President's recommendation appears in the report of the related action for a zoning map amendment (C 170070 ZMK).